 Wayne Francis Strandlund is a Founder, President and CEO of Fisgard Capital II Corporation as well as the Founder, President and CEO of Fisgard Capital Corporation, both British Columbia-based investment funds, the latter established in 1994.
-He is also the Founder and CEO Fisgard Asset Management Corporation, the manager of both above-referenced mortgage investment corporations which are designed to accommodate cash investments as well as investments through the full array of Canadian registered savings and registered pension funds.
+He is also the Founder, CEO and Past-President of Fisgard Asset Management Corporation, the manager of both of the above-referenced mortgage investment corporations which are designed to accommodate cash investments as well as investments through the full array of Canadian registered savings and registered pension funds.